 - Musée David et Alice van Buuren

 Today we begin with guided tour of ADAM.
 Opened in 2015, this new museum and art centre is dedicated to design and art from the 20th century.
 This unique collection includes Pop Art, everyday products, artworks and iconic industrial designs, all in a museum with a minimalistic interior.
 The museum’s colourful entrance steps were designed by Jean Nouvel.
 Of particular note is the Plasticarium containing over 2000 plastic objects ranging from everyday gadgets to works of art.
+We also visit the Atomium, the landmark building originally constructed for the 1958 Brussels World’s Fair and enjoy spectacular view of the city.

 Then we transfer to the Old Market or “Vieux Marché” in French.
 The Place du Jeu de Balle flea market is known throughout the world.
 Not only is it the place where the famous Tintin bought a model of the tall ship “La Lincorne” in Hergé’s The Secret of the Unicorn (1943), but also a true paradise for vintage hunters, as are the shops dotting on and around nearby rue Blaes and rue Haute.